History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

-BFC Dynamo was deeply unpopular in Dresden since the relocation of SG Dynamo Dresden in 1954.
+BFC Dynamo was already deeply unpopular in Dresden since the relocation of the team of SG Dynamo Dresden to Berlin in 1954.
 Its unparalleled run of success would then arouse envy and hatred among supporters of opposing teams around the country.
-However, the sense that BFC Dynamo benefited from the soft refereeing decision did not arise first after 1978.
+However, the sense that BFC Dynamo benefited from the soft refereeing decision did not arise first in 1978.
 It had already existed for years, as shown by the riots among supporters of SG Dynamo Schwerin during the match between the two teams at the Sportplatz Paulshöhe in Schwerin in the 1967-68 DDR-Liga on 26 May 1968.

 BFC Dynamo was a representative of both the Stasi and the capital.
 The club was therefore viewed with more suspicion than affection.
-Lack of success had kept disapproval in check.
-But complaints increased and feelings became inflamed as the club grew successful.
-A turning point was the fractious encounter between BFC Dynamo and SG Dynamo Dresden at the Dynamo-Stadion in Dresden on 2 December 1978.
+Lack of success had kept disapproval in check, but complaints increased and feelings became inflamed as the club grew successful.
+A turning point eventually came in the fractious encounter between BFC Dynamo and SG Dynamo Dresden at the Dynamo-Stadion in Dresden on 2 December 1978.
 The match was marked by crowd trouble, with 35 to 38 fans of both teams arrested.
-The match ended in a 1–1 draw after an equalizer by BFC Dynamo.
+The match ended in a 1–1 draw after an equalizer by BFC Dynamo in the 68th minute.
 Then SED First Secretary in Bezirk Dresden Hans Modrow blamed the unrest on "inept officiating".
-Inexperienced linesman Günter Supp should allegedly have missed an offside position on Hans-Jürgen Riediger in the situation leading up to the equalizer.
+Inexperienced linesman Günter Supp had missed a clear offside position on Hans-Jürgen Riediger in the situation leading up to the equalizer and allowed the goal to stand.
 Supporters of SG Dynamo Dresden complained: "We are cheated everywhere, even on the sports field".